vijpandaturtle/hydranet-autonomous-driving/README.md

-# hydranet-autonomous-driving
-A multi-task learning algorithm for autonomous driving tasks
+# Multi-task Learning "Hydranets" for Autonomous Driving
+This project demonstrates the use of a multi-task deep learning algorithm to learn and perform the tasks of semantic segmentation and depth estimation simultaneously.

+## Dependencies

+## Project Structure

+## Output